 Lead by Example:

 One of the important things we can do as American citizens is vote in every election.
 Are you registered to vote?
 With less than 3 months before the next election cycle, it is crucial that you register now!
 Check your state guidelines to make sure you have registered and prepared to cast your vote.
 Take your kids with you when you vote!
 Let them see the importance of being there to make your voice heard!

 Respect our Differences:

 One of the things that makes America great is the freedom we have to share our opinions.
-No matter where you stand in the political arena, let’s come together and agree that we should respect the ones in leadership.
+No matter where you stand in the political arena, let’s come together and agree that we should respect the ones in leadership even if we disagree.
 If we treat our leaders with respect, then our children will grow up with an appreciation for our leaders.
 Throughout the history of this great nation, Americans have had strong opinions about the leadership and the direction our country is going.
 We don’t have to always agree, but we can all show respect to the office and leadership.

 How are you raising your kids and teens to be patriotic?
 Do you visit memorials and spend time remembering the events of our past?
 As we remember 9/11, let’s find ways to help the next generation continue to love our great nation!